 Summer Interpretive Programs

-2015 Summer Interpretive Experiences coming soon.
+2015 Summer Interpretive Experiences.

 Parks Canada welcomes you to Bruce Peninsula National Park and Fathom Five National Marine Park – perfect places to book your next school trip.

 Download our Educational Offer Brochure (PDF 335kb)

 For reservations and information:

 Beginning February 2015 call 519-596-2233 ext 225 or by email at firstname.lastname@example.org